dwandro/resume/resume.md

 #### System Architect <date>2020-08 - 2022-02</date>

 Served as the technical leader for the Linux infrastructure team.
-Trained Linux team members on processes and technologies.
+Trained engineers on processes and technologies.

 ##### Key Achievements

-- Setup Elastic stack for aggregating logs from a Kubernetes environment.
 - Designed and implemented a Kubernetes cluster management strategy using FluxCD on the VMware Tanzu Advanced platform.
 - Setup Puppet 6 production infrastructure for Ubuntu 18.04+ and RHEL 8+ systems.
 - Deployed InfluxDB and Grafana via Ansible for monitoring nodes managed by Puppet 6.